dibaro/password-generator/README.md

-A simple project for generate password
+A simple project for generate password with python